Robust Optimization Framework for Ground Coverage in Aerial Sensor Networks: Preliminaries

-A Voronoi diagram is a spatial decomposition of a region based on proximity to a given set of points, called generators (sensor nodes in our case).
+where $j=1:n$ and $\;d(a,b)$ is the Euclidean distance between $a$ and $b$. \end{definition} A Voronoi diagram is a spatial decomposition of a region based on proximity to a given set of points, called generators (sensor nodes in our case).
 It consists of the union of all Voronoi cells (see Figure~\ref{fig:voronoidiag}).